Published Date: August 01, 2011

 Methods of Delivery

-- employers do not receive any compensation for providing work experience opportunities for learners.
+Employers must not receive any compensation from training providers for providing work experience opportunities for individuals.